How to Easily Clean Betta Fish Tanks: An Illustrated Guide

 My water comes from a well but betta fish prefer a neutral pH of 7.0 or water that is slightly acidic.
 With bettas, it is not a good idea to chemically alter the pH level of your fish's water.
 They can easily adapt to higher pH levels, as long as they are stable.
 If you have any concerns, you can purchase "Betta Water."
 I have found that for me it is an unneeded expense.
 You can also test the pH levels of your tap water if you have concerns about your pH levels.

-Throughout the years of cleaning my betta fish tank.
-I find these Munchkin bottle brushes to work best.
+Throughout the years of cleaning my betta fish tank, I find these Munchkin bottle brushes to work best.
 They are less abrasive than others, yet still have amazing cleaning power.
-They do not scratch my acrylic fish tank, and are easily sterilized and stored until I need to clean the tank again.
+They do not scratch my acrylic fish tank, and they are easily sterilized and stored until I need to clean the tank again.

 1. Remove the Betta Fish